 Researchers have learned that companies with the highest levels of engagement have four things in common and at our company, we call these the Engagement Elevators.

-- Shared mission and a clear vision that everyone in the group believes in and can easily articulate.
-It is the beacon that all eyes are on as the group makes their way on their journey together.
+This is a clear vision that everyone in the group believes in and can easily articulate.
+It's the beacon that all eyes are on as the group makes their way on their journey together.
 This mission provides a common language, shared stories, and a strong sense of purpose.

-- Engaging managers who hire the right people and set them up for success by clearly communicating expectations and providing the right balance of support and autonomy.
+Managers who hire the right people, and set them up for success by clearly communicating expectations and providing the right balance of support and autonomy, pave the way for strong employee engagement.
 They care about their people, build individualized relationships, transparently share information, coach both strengths and weaknesses, and provide meaningful feedback.

 Consider whether one or more of these engagement elevators needs to go “up” in your company and commit to a few specific actions that your leadership group can do today to make it happen!